JeffWarnimont/Customer-and-Appointment-Management-Application/src/README.txt

 Title and Purpose:
-Jeff_Warnimont_C195_PA is a scheduling application used to view, add, delete, and modify customer records and appointments.
+This is a customer management and scheduling application used to view, add, delete, and modify customer records and appointments.
-This application works in tandem with a MySQL database and reads data from and writes data to the database.
+This application works in tandem with a MySQL database and reads data from and writes data to the database via the JDBC connector and SQL prepared statements.
 All appointment times are saved to the database in UTC and are displayed in the application in the user's local time based off of their device default timezone setting.
 All text on the login screen will display in either English or French depending on the user's device default locale setting.
+The GUI was created using JavaFX and the design structure follows the Model-View-Controller method.

 Created by:
 Jefferson Warnimont